GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 #### Credentialed reports

 Reporting endpoints that have the [same origin](/same-site-same-origin/#same-origin-and-cross-origin) as the page that generates the report receive the credentials
-(cookies) in these requests.
+(cookies) in the requests that contain the reports.

-This gives the endpoint useful additional context about the report; for example, whether a given user’s account is triggering errors consistently, or if a certain sequence of actions taken on other pages is triggering a report on this page.
+Credentials may give useful additional context about the report; for example, whether a given user’s account is triggering errors consistently, or if a certain sequence of actions taken on other pages is triggering a report on this page.